devvmh/raspbian-ovos/README.md

 We will be installing the systemd files as a regular user instead of system wide.
 The official ovos buildroot images installs these files in `/usr/lib/systemd/user/`.
 There are guides that say user systemd files can also be placed in `/etc/systemd/user.` or `$HOME/.config/systemd/user/`.
 We will be using the users home directory to avoid using `sudo` here.

-Enter the cloned repo `ovos-raspbian` assuming you cloned this to your home directory
+Enter the cloned repo `ovos-picroft` assuming you cloned this to your home directory
-- `cd ~/ovos-raspbian/systemd/`
+- `cd ~/ovos-picroft/systemd/`

 Copy the files from there